ogyunal/BilShare/readme.txt

 I wrote the Abstract Class, I wrote to connect the User class and the UserService class, the entities in the h2 database.
 I connected to a and created the properties part in resource according to username and password in mysql.

 - Elif Çenesiz
-Me and Yagmur have created the MyProfile view and Inventory view.
+Me and Yagmur have created the MyProfile page and Inventory page.
 When we connect the users to our database we will be updating the MyProfileView.

 - Yağmur Eryılmaz
-Me and Elif worked on creating the MyProfile view and the Inventory view.
-We are trying to connect the users to our database.
-After connecting it we will be updating the MyProfile view according to the retrieved data from the database.
+Me and Elif worked on creating the MyProfile and the Inventory pages.
+We are trying to connect the user data to our database.
+After connecting it we will be updating the MyProfile view according to the retrieved data from the database and also filtering the list according to the user's current adverts.